AleksanderWWW/abcd-graph/README.md

 | `all`        | `networkx`, `igraph`, `scipy`, `matplotlib`                                       |

 > [!WARNING]
-> If you choose and option outside the available ones, the build process will fail
+> If you choose and option outside the available ones, the build process will fail.

 ## Examples